Graphic with new hire intent graphics

 It often happens in B2B sales.
 You did everything to entice a prospect (great lead research, personalization, a killer sales demo).
 But finally, it ends up in your CRM with the sad “closed lost” status.

-So here comes the beauty of the new hire buying signal.
+The new hire buying signal offers this beautiful advantage.
 It gives you a new angle to work on.
 And a new stakeholder to talk with.
 An opportunity to engage with your targeted account again.

 Remember, persistence often pays off in sales.